QFX (Quicken OFX data) files are not OFX files

 QFX files are EXTENDED OFX files.
 It means QFX files follow the OFX specification and have ADDITIONAL ATTRIBUTES that Quicken looks for when it imports a QFX or an OFX file.

 If you are using Quicken for PC, a great and working alternative is the QIF format.
 Quicken for PC imports correctly prepared QIF files fine.
-Quicken 2017 imports QIF files fine, Quicken versions from 2005 to 2014 import QIF files fine.
+Quicken versions from 2005 to 2017 import QIF files fine.
+Quicken Classic (active subscription imports QIF files fine)

 If you happened to be a Quicken for Mac (2015-2017) user, there is a possibility to import CSV Mint files (files similar to CSV files exported from Mint).
 CSV2CSV converts your Excel or CSV files to “CSV Mint” files.